 Pasta e patate, or pasta and potatoes is a simple and budget-friendly way to use up pantry staples, such as potatoes, and mismatched smaller pasta shapes.
-Started with pancetta, and cooked with a touch of tomato, this meal is wonderful when topped with grated cheese and good extra virgin olive oil.
+Started with pancetta, and cooked with a touch of tomato, this meal is wonderful when topped with grated cheese and extra virgin olive oil.

 Wooden spoon holding pasta and potatoes.

-On these nights, we can choose to either order food and spend over $50, or we can make a more economical choice and prepare a dish like pasta e patate or paste e lenticchie.
+The night before we do our food shopping, there’s usually little left in our refrigerator.
+On these nights, we can choose to order take-out and spend close to $100, or we can make a more economical choice and prepare a dish like pasta e patate or paste e lenticchie.

-Because we almost always have pancetta in our fridge and potatoes in our pantry, this is the perfect meal for nights like this.
+Because we almost always have pancetta (which is totally optional!) in our fridge and potatoes in our pantry, this is the perfect meal for nights like this.
+And it presents the opportunity to use leftover smaller pasta shapes, such as ditalini, small shells, and broken spaghetti or linguine.

 Ingredients shown: mixed pasta in bowl, potatoes, tomato pasta, pancetta, onion, and garlic.